 - RSCM- Epiphany is affiliated with the Royal School of Church Music .
 The program follows standards defined by the RSCM.
 Students participate in liturgies throughout the year, often including Evensong and other festivals of the liturgical year.

-- Adult and Contemporary-This group of musicians occasionally supports the blended service and rehearses before the 10:30 service.
+- Adult and Contemporary-This group of musicians occasionally supports the 10:30 service and holiday services.

 - Allen Organs – Epiphany has been blessed with substantial instruments that support the parish’s musical life.
 From April 1982 until recently, the church enjoyed a large custom 3 manual, 83-stop Allen instrument.
 A new Allen Quantum 3-manual instrument is currently being installed and promises to lift the musical experience to new heights for the parish and the community.
 The new instrument is 80 stops, 3-manuals and 5 divisions and has 7 distinctive stop lists.
 It also incorporates Musical Instrument Digital Interface (MIDI) that further expands the sounds possible.
 The instrument is the largest of its type in the state of Colorado – and one of very few that has a 64’ stop in the pedal division.